 This collection contains 18 volumes of the Harper’s New Monthly Magazine, scattered copies, July 1863 through January 1868.
 Also included in box 2 are three issues of Scribner’s Monthly from 1878 and 1880.

 Hodge, Stephen Diary

-Stephen Hodge was a Confederate soldier (first a 3rd Sgt. and later a 1st Lt.) who kept a diary for the years 1859-1878.
-It begins with his first day of classes at Emory in 1859, then skips to 1862 when he returns home.
+Stephen Hodge was a Confederate soldier (first a 3rd Sgt. and eventually a Captain) who kept a diary for the years 1859-1878.
+It begins with his first day of classes at Emory Oxford in 1859.
+He was from Alabama and was a member of the 14th Regiment Alabama Volunteer Infantry.
 The diary is first hand documentation to the life of a returned Confederate soldier.